1. Home

 Click here to access accessible templates Microsoft offers for PowerPoint and other Office products

-When you use “New Slide” and choose a “Title and Content” or “Title Only” format, Powerpoint will create a special title box.
+When you use “New Slide” and choose a “Title and Content” or “Title Only” format, PowerPoint will create a special title box.
 This is not the same as double-clicking on a slide and typing your title into a regular textbox.
 The Title box has special functions and will be treated differently when using the Accessibility Checker.
-Titles are treated like by screenreaders as a Table of Contents so the person reading the PPT can skim through several slides without having to read each one.
-Titles also designate to the screenreader which object on the slide should be read first (see reading order for reference).
+Titles are treated by screenreaders as a Table of Contents, so the person reading the PPT can skim through several slides without having to read each one.
+Titles also indicate to the screenreader which object on the slide should be read first (see reading order for reference).

 If you have graphical images that are only there for decoration, there should be a “Mark as Decorative” checkbox in the Alt Text panel.